What can you do?

 How long does a Florida red tide bloom last?

 Red tides can last as little as a few weeks or longer than a year.
 They can even subside and then reoccur.
-The duration of a bloom in nearshore Florida waters depends on physical and biological conditions that influence its growth and persistence, including sunlight, nutrients and salinity, as well as the speed and direction of wind and water currents.
+The duration of a bloom in nearshore Florida waters depends on physical, chemical, biological and ecological conditions that influence its growth and persistence, including sunlight, nutrients and salinity, as well as the speed and direction of wind and water currents.

 Is the Florida red tide found in estuaries, bays or freshwater systems?